gsf/aws-params-env-action/README.md

       SECRET_X=/secret/param/x
 ```

-All steps in the workflow following this step will then have VAR1, ENV_VAR2, and SECRET_X variables in the environment.
-If SECRET_X is a parameter of type SecureString then it will be masked.
+All steps in the workflow following this step will then have VAR1, ENV_VAR2, and SECRET_X variables in the environment with values from the referenced parameters in AWS Systems Manager Parameter Store.
+If /secret/param/x is a parameter of type SecureString then its value will be masked.
 This essentially replaces the verbosity and manual masking of a step like this:

 ```
 - name: Set env vars